anseki/jquery-plainmodal/README.md

 Type: Object or Function
 Default: Calculated center position

-A Object that has `left` and `top`, relative to the view area.
+An Object that has `left` and `top`, relative to the view area.

 ```js
 $('#modal').plainModal({offset: {left: 100, top: 50}});
 ```

 Or, a Function that returns above Object.
-This Function is called when the `open` method is called and the window is resized.
+This Function is called when the modal window is opened and the window is resized.
 Therefore the position be able to change according to the situation.

 ```js
 var button = $('#open-button').click(function() {